Non-equilibrium dynamics of bacterial colonies -- growth, active fluctuations, segregation, adhesion, and invasion: Results and Discussion

-Figure~\ref{mixture}(e, {\romannumeral1}) shows plots of the diffusion coefficient of cells as a function of the distance from the colony center.
-First, cell colonies consisting of one cell type are considered.
-Consistent with experimental results and previous computational work, \cite{ponisch2018pili, cronenberg2021antibiotics}, diffusive motion of cells decreases at the center of the colonies.
-These gradients in mobility are not a result of graded mechanical activity because all cells in the simulations have the same properties.
-For segregated colonies consisting of cells with retracting and non-retracting pili, the diffusion constant decreases with the distance from the colony center.
-This position-dependence of the cell mobility is consistent with the increasing concentration of pilus-retraction-deficient cells at the periphery of the colony, see Fig.~\ref{mixture}(e, {\romannumeral2}).
+Figure~\ref{mixture}(f) shows plots of the diffusion coefficient of cells as a function of the distance from the colony center.
+For cell colonies consisting of one cell type, diffusive motion of cells decreases at the center of the colonies as already shown above.
+In contrast, for segregated colonies consisting of cells with retracting and non-retracting pili, the diffusion constant decreases with the distance from the colony center.
+This position-dependence of the cell mobility is consistent with the increasing concentration of pilus-retraction-deficient cells at the periphery of the colony, see Fig.~\ref{mixture}(g).